rs22/monica-sandstorm/metadata/description.md

+> Note: The initial startup of a Monica grain may take 30-60 seconds due to the first time setup procedure.
+Please be patient.

 ## Introduction

 Monica is an open-source web application to organize and record your interactions with your loved ones.
 We call it a PRM, or Personal Relationship Management.
 Think of it as a CRM (a popular tool used by sales teams in the corporate world) for your friends or family.